giwankim/til/system-design/interview2/08-distributed-email-service.md

 The most popular protocols for retrieving emails are known as Post Office Protocol (POP) and the Internet Mail Access Protocol (IMAP).

 __POP__ is a standard mail protocol to receive and download emails from a remote mail server to a local email client.
 Once emails are downloaded to your computer or phone, they are deleted from the email server.
 The details are covered in [RFC 1939](http://www.faqs.org/rfcs/rfc1939.html).
+POP requires mail clients to download the entire email.
+This can take a long time if an email contains a large attachment.

 __IMAP__ is also standard mail protocol for receiving emails for a local email client.
 When you read an email, you are connected to an external mail server, and data is transferred to your local device.
+IMAP only downloads a message when you click it, and emails are not deleted from mail servers, meaning tht you can access emails from multiple devices.

 __HTTPS__ is not technically a mail protocol, but it can be used to access your mailbox.
 For example, it's common for Microsoft Outlook to talk to mobile devices over HTTPS, on a custom-made protocol called ActiveSync.